atsign-foundation/at_demos/at_hello_world/server_demo_incomplete/README.md

 4. Fill in the async _ _login_ method.
 Sets your boolean variable to true using setState(() {}).
 If atSign != null, try the onboard() method (which is called using the `ServerDemoService` object) then push the Navigator to the home screen.
-If an error is caught, use the authenticate() method (passing in values to its atSign and cramSecret parameters) then push the Navigator to the home screen.
+If an error is caught, use the authenticate() method (passing in values to its atSign, jsonData, and decryptKey parameters) then push the Navigator to the home screen.

 ### Home screen:
 1. Declare and initialize variables at the top of home_screen.dart You will need two Strings to